Sage-Bionetworks/portalsDocs/articles/integrating_synapse_in_your_workflow.md

 ---
-title: "Integrating Synapse in your workflow"
+title: "Integrating Synapse in your RNA-Seq workflow"
 layout: article
 category: inpractice
 excerpt: Easily manage groups of users for purposes of project access, communication, and challenges by forming teams.